-The analytical technique of SWOT analysis helps companies to determine and define several critical characteristics: Strengths, Weaknesses, Opportunities, and Threats – SWOT analysis.
+The analytical technique of Automobile industry SWOT analysis helps companies to determine and define several critical characteristics: Strengths, Weaknesses, Opportunities, and Threats – SWOT analysis.
 What makes SWOT analysis particularly powerful is that, with a little thought, it can help companies uncover opportunities that they are well-placed to exploit.
 Also, through an understanding of the weaknesses of the business, firms can manage and eliminate threats that would otherwise catch them off-guard.
 Moreover, by comparing one’s performance with that of the competitors using the SWOT analysis framework, companies can begin crafting a strategy that helps distinguish themselves from the competitors and compete successfully in the market.
+The operations and processes of an organization are largely influenced by the society in which it operates.
+Therefore, conducting a SWOT analysis is essential to identify the new opportunities and also threats that can impact the organization.

-SWOT Analysis for Companies in the Automobile Industry
+SWOT Analysis Automotive Sector for Companies to Enhance the Economy

 Strength